JanineHuizenga/JanineHuizenga.github.io/_posts/2016-03-07-Microbiology.md

 Today we prepared two liquid media: one based on Spirulina (a blue-green algae) and one based on Kombucha (or SCOBY: Symbiotic Culture of Bacteria and Yeasts)

+We then performed an ecotoxicological experiment, to understand how to get information on the potential impact of a chemical on an ecosystem before it has caused any damage to that ecosystem.
+For this experiment we used Daphnia or waterfleas.
+First we had to create a solution in which they would feel well.
+For this we